Skip to main content

 I thank the Minister of State for appearing before the committee to go through this issue with us.
 She has a very tough job in particularly challenging circumstances.
 I am pleased that she has been such a strong advocate for families of children with special needs.
 It has been a really tough time for them and it was not helped by all the false starts.
 We all agree on that.
 It is positive that they are now back to school, albeit not full time.
 They are in the right place and getting the supports to which they have a right, as Deputy Cairns said.

 I agree with Deputy Canney's comment that special education is an essential service.
-We need to make sure we are protecting it in advance of any other potential curve balls that may come at us in the future.
+We need to make sure we are protecting it in advance of any other potential curveballs that may come at us in the future.
 I hope we will not be back in lockdown again but no matter what comes at us, we must, as a Government, ensure we protect this essential service for our most vulnerable children.

 I am aware that the Minister of State has done a great deal to get all the parties involved in talks to get children back into classrooms.
 It is unfortunate that children with special needs are not back at school full time.
 The Minister of State stated it was her intention to get special schools back to full capacity as soon as possible.
 What is her timeline or target for achieving that?

 I referred earlier to timelines and deadlines.
-What I can say about special schools, and obviously subject to the Cabinet making a decision on it later, it is likely that they will move to 100% in early March.
+What I can say about special schools, and obviously subject to the Cabinet making a decision on it later, is that it is likely that they will move to 100% in early March.
 That seems to be the indication but I add the caveat that it is a decision that the Cabinet must make.

 On section 37A, we wrote to 39 schools last June and 14 of them were withdrawn on the basis that there was consideration of their representations, submissions and there were on-site inspections.
 Those 14 schools would not have been taken off the list unless there were very extenuating valid and exceptional reasons that they could not facilitate a special class.
 The schools often genuinely do not have the space, particularly in high-density areas.
 Ten schools remained and they have received a third notice that was issued on 14 December of last year.

 I, too, welcome the Minister of State to the meeting.
 I refer to a ten-year-old in an autism spectrum disorder, ASD, unit in Cavan.
-He has an occupational therapist report that recommends a laptop with the very specific software of Englishtype junior and Clicker 8.
+He has an occupational therapist report that recommends a laptop with the very specific software of Englishtype Junior and Clicker 8.
 However, the special educational needs organiser, SENO, has refused to recommend this to the Department, which I think directly contravenes Article 24.2(e) in that the supports this child needs are being denied.
 I ask the Minister of State to clarify the role of a SENO.
 Should it be to ensure that the educational needs of children are met or somehow safeguard the Department in terms of spending money?
 I ask because this is not the only instance but one example.
 Perhaps I can personally raise the issue with the Minister of State after this meeting, if possible, to further the process.

 The forecasting model has been mentioned.
 What is the latest National Council for Special Education, NCSE, prevalence rate?
 In 2016, it was 1.55%.
-Is there an up to date figure available?
+Is there an up-to-date figure available?
 It is 3.3% in the North so there is quite a difference, which I wonder about.

 Will Down's syndrome children be included in the summer provision?
 I ask because there was some confusion concerning that last year.